chris-short/chrisshort.net/content/post/desk-setup-jan-2021/index.md

 *Note: chrisshort.net may earn compensation for sales from links on this post through [affiliate programs](/terms#affiliate-link-policy).*

 I'll explain the reasoning for each purchase and any accessories that I found necessary as well.
 I will also mention neat bonuses that I added to make things more functional.

-Let's start from the foundation up!
+A friend of mine at Red Hat and in the Kubernetes community reminded me yesterday, "Don't bury the lede" so we'll start with the number one question I get the most.

+## Camera

+In the mid-00s, I picked up photography as a hobby.
+I learned a lot about photography from my good friend [Jonathan Jackson](https://www.mountainmultimedia.net/) too.
+Hence, I've always been a fan of external cameras for home/office use.
+I picked up a [Logitech C920S HD Pro Webcam](https://amzn.to/3a1xYhy) in early February.
+That worked very well until a show I did featured someone with an amazing DSLR setup.
+I looked like I had a tinker toy in comparison and I wanted to up my game.

+In August, I set off to eBay to pick up a used Sony A6000.
+With some advice from [Jeff Geerling](https://www.jeffgeerling.com/), I picked up the things that made the best use of that A6000 frame.
+First was the [Elgato Cam Link 4K](https://amzn.to/3iGvxoG).
+Trust me on this one, don't skimp here.
+I tried a generic version of one of these (because there was a shortage of these in 2020) and it was an immediate fail.
+I lucked into one at Best Buy when I went in to get something else.
+[They're cheaper now](https://camelcamelcamel.com/product/B07K3FN5MR) than they were then.

+The next and potential most important

 ## Desk